 Health data security is a topic that frequently makes headlines due to the rising threat of cyberattacks targeting healthcare systems.

-Let's face it: data protection breaches in healthcare are nothing new.
+But let's face it: data protection breaches in healthcare are nothing new.

 And healthcare continues to be the worst sector.
 The ICO's 2022/23 statistics show that this sector represents the majority of all personal data breaches (21.40%), although this is partly due to mandatory reporting.

-Make sure everyone is clear about what constitutes sensitive personal data (or special categories of personal data under GDPR).
+Make sure everyone is clear about what constitutes sensitive personal data (or special categories of personal data under the GDPR).

 If access is required to enable them to do their job.
 If additional access is required to information, this should be re-evaluated to establish the business case.